Skip to content

 1. Airbus A380-800

-Airbus A380 is the biggest passenger plane in the world, a wide-body airliner manufactured by Airbus.
+The Airbus A380 is the largest passenger aircraft in the world, a wide-body, double-deck airliner manufactured by Airbus.

 It is also, and understandably so, the world’s heaviest passenger airplane (MTOW: 575 t) and surprisingly among the fastest (max design speed: 1185 km/h).

-Qantas A380’s first-class Lounge, with its classy Airbus A380 interior, is consistently rated amongst the most luxurious lounges in the world.
+Qantas A380’s first-class Lounge, with its classy Airbus A380 interior, is consistently rated amongst the most luxurious lounges & private jets in the world.

 Leave a Reply